thradams/cake/ownership.md

 The **zero** state is used for non-owner objects to complement and support uninitialized checks.

 **Rule** Pointer parameters are consider not-null by default.
+The exception is created using the qualifier **_Opt**.

-To tell the compiler that the pointer can be null, we use the qualifier _Opt.
+To tell the compiler that the pointer can be null, we use the qualifier **_Opt**.

-(Currently Cake is only doing null-checks if the -nullchecks option is passed to the compiler)
+(Currently Cake is only doing null-checks if the -nullchecks option is passed to the compiler, the cake source itself has to move to nullchecks)

 **Listing 15 - The zero state**